YoavDn/canvas-party/canvas-party-docs/docs/guide/using-vue.md

 # CanvasParty with Vue

-to add canvasParty to your Vue appliction first install the `@canvas-party/vue` package, then add it as a plugin in the `main.js` file.
+To add canvasParty to your Vue application first install the `@canvas-party/vue` package, then add it as a plugin in the `main.js` file.

 To get started run this command in the terminal